AlexVazquez19/car-sales-data/README.md

 * Jingming Huang, Bowei Chen, Lan Luo, Shigang Yue, and Iadh Ounis.
 (2022).
 "DVM-CAR: A large-scale automotive dataset for visual marketing research and applications".
 In Proceedings of IEEE International Conference on Big Data, pp.4130–4137. [[PDF_link]](https://arxiv.org/pdf/2109.00881)

 ## How to Run the Script
 To run my script on your own computer, all you need to do is fork this repository and then set your working directory in line 16.
-The *Ad Table* needed for the script is included in this repository, but you can download all the data from [here](https://deepvisualmarketing.github.io/).
+The *Ad Table* data needed for the script is included in this repository, but you can download all the data from [here](https://deepvisualmarketing.github.io/).